-In any divorce or family law litigation, it is vital that a party hire an attorney to represent them in the process.
+In any divorce or family law litigation, a party must hire an attorney to represent them in the process.
 The reality is that lawyers know procedural nuances that an individual could only know if they have legal training.

 For an individual to become a lawyer, they have to go through three years of law school on top of any prior undergraduate and graduate degrees that they hold.

-Requests for admissions are set forth in Federal Rule of Civil Procedure 36.
+Requests for admissions are outlined in Federal Rule of Civil Procedure 36.
 However, state courts have their own rules regarding requests for admission.
-The procedures in state and federal court are roughly the same.
+The procedures in state and federal courts are roughly the same.

-If a party has been served a request for admission, they have thirty-days to file answers.
+If a party has been served a request for admission, they have thirty days to file answers.
 Otherwise, the request for admission is deemed admitted.
-Rules regarding request for admission are unforgiving as it relates to getting extra time.
+Rules regarding a request for admission are unforgiving as it relates to getting extra time.
 Typically, the thirty-day rule is a hard and fast timeline.
 If a party misses the deadline, the request for admission is deemed admitted.